 The Bachelor of Arts in Music program provides a broad education in music within a liberal arts context.
 Although students may elect to pursue special interests, the primary emphasis is on the development of basic musicianship, an ability to perform music and a broad knowledge of the foundations and principles of music as an art.
-The Bachelor of Arts in Music may be completed with an emphasis in musicology and world musics or an emphasis in music technology and media studies.
-Roughly 50% of Bachelor of Arts students are working on a second major outside of the College of Music.
+The BA in music may be completed with an emphasis in jazz, music production, musicology and world music, or music technology and media studies.
+The BA in music degree is ideal for students who desire working on a second major outside of the College of Music.

 Requirements